robdevops/finbot/README.md

 excluded_portfolios = "100003 100004"
 ```

-Alternatively, you can use only specific portfolios:
+Alternatively, you can include only specific portfolios:
 ```
 included_portfolios = "100001 100002"
 ```

 ### Watchlist
 Tracks stocks which are not in your Sharesight portfolio(s).
-Use Yahoo!
+Use the Yahoo!
 Finance ticker format.
 Example:
 ```
 watchlist = "RMBS STEM ZS SYR.AX 2454.TW"
 ```